badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 └── playbooks/
 ```

 The collection's identity is the `namespace.name` from its `galaxy.yml` — not the directory name.
-Ludus reads `galaxy.yml` for the version and `description` (shown in the catalog and picker) and installs it under the namespaced collections path, where a blueprint references its content by fully-qualified name (`my_namespace.my_collection.some_module`).
+Ludus reads `galaxy.yml` for the version and `description` (shown in the catalog and picker) and installs it under the namespaced collections path, where a blueprint or range config references collection roles with fully-qualified names (`my_namespace.my_collection.some_module`).

-Like roles, collections install per-user by default; an admin can pass `--global` on `source add` to install them instance-wide.
+Like roles, collections install per-user by default; admins can install globally via the TUI or use the `--global` flag on a scripted `source add`.

 ### Blueprints